-A complimentary copy of this book was provided by Barbour Publishing.
+This book was provided to me by Barbour Publishing.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by Barbour Publishing, Incorporated on 2017-11

 Story Time--The Most Important 10 Minutes in a Child's Day!
 Your children or grandchildren will delight in this fully-illustrated storybook that brings 365 read-aloud classic Bible stories to life for impressionable young hearts.

 Beginning with the creation story, "God Creates the Earth," and ending with "In Eternity with God," your children will develop faith in an almighty God who is the same yesterday, today, and forever, while journeying alongside Bible characters like Samuel, Jonah, Esther, David, John the Baptist, Mary, Joseph, and many more.

 365 Classic Bedtime Bible Stories promises to make bedtime reading a delightful learning and faith-building experience for your kids 3 and up.

 I’m going to disagree with this book title.
 365 Classic Bedtime Stories makes me think of a book written with a story-like feel.
 This book should have been titled the 365 Children’s Bible.
 This is more of a Bible than a storybook.

 Additionally, some of the passages make me wonder if a young child will be frightened by them—especially before bed.
 To quote one such example: “The battle had made him so tired that Sisera fell asleep.
 Then Jael drove a tent-peg into Sisera’s head and killed him.”
 Another story concludes with, “He took the bedspread and dipped it in water.
 Then Hazael pressed it on Ben-Hadad’s face and smothered him.”
 Hrmm, that’s lovely imagery to go to sleep by!